Overview

 - Also read: Best Dubrovnik Day Trips

 Koločep is the closest island to Dubrovnik and is usually the first stop on every Elafiti Islands day trip.
-Its pristine coastline, seafood restaurants, and old buildings make it the perfect relaxing place.
+Its pristine coastline, seafood restaurants, and old buildings make it the perfect place for relaxation.
 Koločep is also home to the popular Blue Cave.

 Second is Lopud, the most developed island with bars and restaurants along the promenade, ancient ruins, and the famous sandy beach Šunj.